theoutfield/sc_sncn_motorcontrol/test_position-ctrl/README.md

 <!-- - [Configure your node]() -->
 - [How to configure your motors][how_to_configure_motors]

-- \b THREADS: Profile Position Client, Position Control Loop, PWM Server, Commutation Server, Hall Server, QEI Server, Watchdog Server
+- **THREADS**: Profile Position Client, Position Control Loop, PWM Server, Commutation Server, Hall Server, QEI Server, Watchdog Server

-- \b TILES:
+- **TILES**:
 ```
 	#define TILE_ONE 0
 	#define IFM_TILE 3
 ```
+### **TILE_ONE**
-\b TILE_ONE (0 by default): It takes care of the client side functions and control loop.
-Since these functions do not require any port access, any free \b TILE could run them.
+This tile (0 by default) takes care of the client side functions and control loop.
+Since these functions do not require any port access, any free TILE could run them.
 ```
 	on stdcore[TILE_ONE]:
 ```